VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

   ##

-  Now we go back to Wireshark running on your Ubuntu VM YOU should see a bunch of tcp packets that wireshark has captured that examine should look similar to down below.
+  Now we go back to Wireshark running on your Ubuntu VM YOU should see a bunch of tcp packets (red and grey) that wireshark has captured that you can examine.
+It should look similar to down below.

   ![tcp packets](https://github.com/user-attachments/assets/8e0cac63-5911-4f4d-9b30-3d875550841c)